Victor Paul Wierwille

-Victor Paul Wierwille (December 31, 1916 – May 20, 1985) was the founder of The Way International (TWI).
+Victor Paul Wierwille (December 31, 1916 – May 20, 1985) was an American evangelical writer and the founder of The Way International (TWI).

 Biography

 Victor Paul Wierwille was born on December 31, 1916, in New Knoxville, Ohio, to Ernst Henry Wierwille and Emma Sophia Niemeyer.

 He was raised in and later ordained by the Evangelical and Reformed Church (a predecessor of the United Church of Christ) in 1941, and he officially left that church in 1957.
 Wierwille graduated from Mission House College with Bachelor of Arts and Bachelor of Theology degrees.
 He then studied at The University of Chicago Divinity School and received a Master of Theology in practical theology from Princeton Theological Seminary.
 Wierwille later studied at Pikes Peak Bible Seminary, a non-accredited institution, and received a doctorate in theology.

 In October 1942, he started the precursor to The Way International (a nontrinitarian Christian organization), Vesper Chimes, which was a radio show broadcast from Lima, Ohio, incorporating in 1947 as The Chimes Hour Youth Caravan.
 He incorporated as The Way Incorporated in 1955, maintaining that this was the name that early Christians used for themselves basing his assertion on several uses of "the way" or "this way" in Acts of the Apostles.
 Later the official name became The Way International.

 Wierwille authored several books that are printed by The Way International's American Christian Press publishing organization.
 One book was Jesus Christ is Not God, in which he addressed his belief that Jesus Christ is the only begotten Son of God and Messiah but not a persona of the Christian God.
 Wierwille wrote three other works which focused on Jesus Christ and the concept of the Holy Spirit: Jesus Christ Our Passover, Jesus Christ Our Promised Seed, and Receiving the Holy Spirit Today.
 Other major works include Power for Abundant Living, Christians Should Be Prosperous, Are the Dead Alive Now? and his Studies in Abundant Living five-volume series.